duynhan39/UNIX/Dodge/README.md

 ### Prerequisites

 First you have to install `gdbm` for database and `ncurses` for graphics.
-Open your terminal, run For Mac:
+Open your Terminal, run:
 ```
 brew install ncurses
 brew install gdbm